Freiling87/CCU/CCU/Scratchpad.md

 wut
 #		CT	Object Additions
 ##		CT	Custom Object variables
+###			C	Containers
+####			C	Lockable
+Only Desk seems eligible, but that's enough to go for it.
+Use stringvar1 or something as a Locked variable Maybe generate a Desk Key item, specific to the Desk
+####			C	Note loads in ShowChest interface
+WorldSpaceGIU.ShowChest
+		interactingAgent.mainGUI.invInterface.chestDatabase = invDatabase;
+We should be able to filter that somehow

+Get some info on that watergun item, make it into a custom Clue item, see how we can identify it to filter it out.
+#####				C	InvDatabase.IsEmpty
+202207241004 - Filter IsEmpty to return true when the only item is a Clue
+#####				C	InvDatabase.TakeAll
+Exclude Clue or whatever
+#####				C	InvInterface.UpdateInvInterface
+			using (List<InvItem>.Enumerator enumerator = this.chestDatabase.InvItemList.GetEnumerator())
+Filter InvItemList here.
+Inject a call to a custom method.
+#####				C	InvInterface.Slots
+This is a List<InvItem> and I think what we need to filter
+####			C	Note drops as Water Gun when object destroyed
+####			√	Open Container
+####			√	Drop Contents when destroyed
+####			√	Show Editor Controls
+####			√	Load/Save Editor Input
 ###			C	Readables
 ####			C	Movie Screen
 Didn't work yet: https://discord.com/channels/187414758536773632/433748059172896769/1000014921305706567